luispuerto/luispuerto-net/_posts/2017-10-13-blade-runner.md

 * * *

-<a id=fn1>1.</a> Update 10th November 2017: When I wrote his post I was looking for this specific work but I could find it… I had it in the tip of my tongue but never came out.
+[^1]: Update 10th November 2017: When I wrote his post I was looking for this specific work but I could find it… I had it in the tip of my tongue but never came out.
 Now, it came to my mind like an act of [magic](https://imgur.com/gallery/YsbKHg1).